ezekg/flint/README.md

 ------

-Flint's `config map` is unique in the ability that you may define an unlimited number of breakpoints for your project.
-Whether that be 2 breakpoints, or even 12.
+Flint's `config map` is unique in the ability that you may define an unlimited number of breakpoints for your project. hether that be 2 breakpoints, or even 12.
+You're in full control of your columns as well.
-You're in control.
 Also, unlike most frameworks, you may name these anything that you like.
 Flint is smart and will figure out which one you're talking about.

 Settings may be entered in `px` or `em`, and flint will do the rest.